John-Abbott-College/6P3-Notes/labs/reterminal-devices/index.md

 ### Objectives<a name="objectives"></a>

+- Control the built-in reTerminal devices:
+  - turn on/off its LED
+  - turn on/off its buzzer
+  - control the backlight dim setting
 - Read and write to `/sys/class` device files to manipulate reTerminal sensor and LED interfaces
 - Script sensor and control manipulation in `bash` and `python`